lwu1822/fastpages/_posts/2023-05-31-CSAProject.md

 print("Total time elapsed: " + str(time.time() - startTime))
 ```

 Whereas increasing the program to use 50000 songs takes about 29.51 seconds.
 100000 songs takes 67.23 seconds.
 150000 songs took 72.41 seconds.
 200000 songs took 98.10 seconds.
-Half a minute or a minute is too long for a program, so clearly, the program can't use a lot of songs in the dataset.
-It's unfortunate though, since there are a million songs in the dataset, and only a small portion can actually be used.
+As a result, we could only use a small portion of the dataset even when it had a lot more data (using 10000 songs out of a million songs).

 ![]({{ site.baseurl }}/images/graph.jpg)

 The pictures below demonstrate the precision-recall graph of the program:

+A higher precision is better.
+The low score of our precision could be because our the actual amount of data that we used in the program is pretty limited.

 ![]({{ site.baseurl }}/images/itemitem.jpg)